Object Permanence ADHD: Managing It In Adults and Children

 CBT refers to the idea that your thoughts, feeling, and physical sensations are interconnected.21 Moreover, CBT aids affected children and parents, providing them with the structure to change their thoughts and behavior.
 Caregivers receive information about how to handle their child’s situation better, altering how they may think/act.
 For example, a parent who scolds a child with ADHD for forgetting to do simple chores, a change in the parent’s behavior subsequently leads to the child feeling less inadequate to their siblings.

-It may seem overwhelming to learn about all the different symptoms and difficulties object permanence ADHD causes.
+It may seem overwhelming to learn about all the different ADHD symptoms and difficulties of ADHD object permanence causes.
 But do not worry; many coping skills have been developed to help you navigate day-day activities.

 Setting Reminders